17:00 (BST); Friday 6th October; Boris Paichadze Dinamo Tbilisi Arena (Tbilisi); Sky Sports main event

 Wales 2-0 Moldova

 Wales left it late against Moldova last time.
 Needing 80 minutes to find the back of the net.
-Youngster Ben Woodburn sent a cross in that was met by the diving head of Hal Robson-Kanu to open the scoring, and Aaron Ramsey’s deflected strike in injury time sealed the three points.
+Youngster Ben Woodburn sent in a cross met by the diving head of Hal Robson-Kanu to open the scoring, and Aaron Ramsey’s deflected strike in injury time sealed the three points.

 Brilliant without Bale?